Certified Behavior Analyst

 The Behavior Analysis Certification Board (BACB) publishes stipulations that define an appropriate fieldwork placement.
 Certification candidates must complete 1,500 hours of work experience, usually undertaken over the course of one year.
 Of those 1,500 hours, at least 75 hours must be directly supervised by an approved behavior analyst or behavior analysis instructor.

 Step 4: Become Certified

-The BACB administers the Board Certified Behavior Analyst (BCBA) certification examination and advises candidates to apply for the exam through the BACB website.
+The BACB administers the Board Certified Behavior Analyst (BCBA) certification examination, which advises candidates to apply for the exam through the BACB website.
 Application requires verification of all coursework and experience requirements.
-Once a candidate's application has been accepted, he or she can schedule a date to take the computer-based exam, which is available across the U.S. throughout January, May and September.
-Once a candidate has received verification that he or she has passed the exam, he or she will be added to the certificant registry and can begin to use the title BCBA.
+Once a candidate's application has been accepted, he or she can schedule a date to take the computer-based exam, which is available across the U.S. throughout January, May, and September.
+Once a candidate has received verification that he or she has passed the exam, he or she will be added to national registry and can begin to use the title Board Certified Behavior Analyst (BCBA).

 Step 5: Maintain Certification

 Certification must be renewed annually by paying a fee to the BACB.
 Analysts must recertify every three years by submitting evidence of completing 36 continuing education credits or retaking the certification exam.
 Approved continuing education options include completing or instructing graduate-level university courses, completing events sponsored by the BACB, and completing or instructing conference presentations, seminars, or workshops.

 Obtaining a bachelor's degree and a master's degree in behavior analysis, completing supervised hours, getting certified and continuing certification, and learning each year, are the steps required to become a certified behavior analyst.